A Unified Framework for Probabilistic Component Analysis: Abstract

 \section{Abstract}

-In this paper, we present a unifying framework which reduces the construction of probabilistic component analysis techniques to a mere selection of the latent neighbourhood via the prior, thus providing an elegant and principled framework for creating novel component analysis models.
-Under our framework, we unify many very popular and well-studied component analysis algorithms, such as Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA), Locality Preserving Projections (LPP) and Slow Feature Analysis (SFA).
-We firstly show that the projection directions produced by all the aforementioned methods are also produced by the Maximum Likelihood (ML) solution of a single joint probability density function (PDF) just by choosing an appropriate prior over the latent space in our framework.
-Subsequently, we propose novel Expectation Maximization (EM) algorithms utilising the proposed joint PDF.
-Theoretical analysis and experiments show the usefulness of the proposed framework.
+\looseness-1We present a unifying framework which reduces the construction of probabilistic component analysis techniques to a mere selection of the latent neighbourhood, thus providing an elegant and principled framework for creating novel component analysis models as well as constructing probabilistic equivalents of deterministic component analysis methods.
+Under our framework, we unify many very popular and well-studied component analysis algorithms, such as Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA), Locality Preserving Projections (LPP) and Slow Feature Analysis (SFA), some of which have no probabilistic equivalents in literature thus far.
+We firstly define the Markov Random Fields (MRFs) which encapsulate the latent connectivity of the aforementioned component analysis techniques; subsequently, we show that the projection directions produced by all PCA, LDA, LPP and SFA are also produced by the Maximum Likelihood (ML) solution of a single joint probability density function, composed by selecting one of the defined MRF priors while utilising a simple observation model.
+Furthermore, we propose novel Expectation Maximization (EM) algorithms, exploiting the proposed joint PDF, while we generalize the proposed methodologies to arbitrary connectivities via parametrizable MRF products.
+Theoretical analysis and experiments on both simulated and real world data show the usefulness of the proposed framework, by deriving methods which well outperform state-of-the-art equivalents. \keywords{Unifying Framework, Probabilistic Methods, Component Analysis, Dimensionality Reduction, Random Fields}